Spain's World Cup 2022 Standings

 After Spain departed the 2016 Euros, Julen Lopetegui took the reigns and has been an immediate success for his country of origin.
-In sixteen matches at the helm he has managed twelve wins, four draws and not yet tasted defeat, which is perhaps one of the big reasons why Spain appear alongside Germany, Brazil and France as the best chance of winning in Russia.
+In sixteen matches at the helm, he has managed twelve wins, four draws and not yet tasted defeat, which is perhaps one of the big reasons why Spain appears alongside Germany, Brazil and France as the best chance of winning in Russia.

 Starting Lineup (4-1-2-3)

 David De Gea (Manchester United) - Dani Carvajal (Real Madrid), Gerard Pique (Barcelona), Sergio Ramos (Real Madrid), Jordi Alba (Barcelona) - Sergio Busquets (Barcelona) - Koke (Atletico Madrid), Andres Iniesta (Barcelona) - Isco (Real Madrid), David Silva (Manchester City), Marco Asensio (Real Madrid).